At a Glance

 Job Description:

-Do you want to help and make a real difference to the communities of Essex?
+Do you want to help and be a part of making a real difference to the communities of Essex?

-As a PCSO, you\’ll work closely with communities to promote safety and confidence.
-You will collaborate with police officers, special constables, and partner agencies to gather information and intelligence on criminal activity and vulnerabilities within the communities you serve.
+As a PCSO, you\’ll work closely with communities to promote community safety and confidence.
+You will collaborate with police officers, special constables, and partner agencies.
+Your role involves actively seeking information and intelligence related to criminal activity and vulnerabilities in the communities you serve.

-Joining Essex Police as a PCSO, you\’ll receive a starting salary of £26,106, with annual increments up to £31,293.
-The full-time contract includes a 37-hour workweek, with a 6 on 3 off shift pattern covering early and late shifts from 8:00 am to 10:00 pm, 7 days a week.
+Joining Essex Police as a PCSO, you\’ll receive a starting salary of £26,106 with annual increments up to £31,293.
+Full-time contracts include a 37-hour workweek, with a 6 on 3 off shift pattern of early and late shifts from 8:00 am to 10:00 pm, 7 days a week.
 A 12.5% shift allowance and weekend working enhancements are payable.

-Essex Police welcomes applications regardless of age, disability, marital status (including civil partnerships), pregnancy or maternity, race, religion or belief, sexual orientation, transgender status, sex (gender), or employment status.
+Essex Police welcomes applications regardless of age, disability, marital status (including civil partnerships), pregnancy or maternity, race, religion or belief, sexual orientation, transgender status, sex (or gender), or employment status.

-Adjustments to the selection process, working arrangements, and environment will be made where appropriate and reasonable.
+We will make reasonable adjustments to the selection process, working arrangements, or environment where appropriate.

-This post is open to British Citizens, members of the EU or other states in the European Economic Area, Commonwealth citizens, and foreign nationals.
-Applicants must be residents in the UK with indefinite leave to remain and work, and must have lived in the UK continuously for the past three years unless serving in the British Army or conducting government work.
+This post is open to British Citizens, members of the EC or other EEA states, Commonwealth citizens, and foreign nationals.
+Applicants must be residents in the UK with indefinite leave to remain and work, without restrictions.
+All applicants must have lived in the UK continuously for the past three years unless serving in the British Army or conducting Government work.

 #J-18808-Ljbffr